Skip to content.

 To set the "do not search" flag,

-1. Edit the page properties for the page that should not be searchable
+1. Edit the page properties for the page that should not appear in search results

 3. Save and publish the page as usual